 Deleting Pins.
 Does this really help?:

-This was hard for me to do because I mostly post pins to help promote and spread posts of other bloggers that I love and follow.
-But I have read before that Pinterest does not like pins with low repin rate and recommended to delete anything under 100 repins and I wanted to try it.
-I personally couldn’t delete pins with 100 repins or less, I felt like I would be deleting too many pins I loved and appreciated from other bloggers, so for the challenge, I chose to delete any pins that had under a 50 repin rate.
+This was hard for me to do because I mostly pin to promote posts from bloggers that I love and follow.
+But I have read before that Pinterest does not like pins with low repin rate.
+It was recommended to delete anything under 100 repins and I wanted to try it.
+I personally couldn’t delete pins with 100 repins or less.
+I felt like I would be deleting too many pins I loved and appreciated from other bloggers.
+So for the challenge, I chose to delete any pins that had under a 50 repin rate.
 I went in individually to each board I created and worked on three to four boards a day till I finished through.
-I noticed a increase immediately to gaining followers.
+I noticed an increase immediately to gaining followers.

 And much more:

 I have been using Board Booster as a scheduler for my Pinterest boards the last six months, I thought I knew how to use it well but once I watched a video that Natalie from Milk and Honey Faith created, I realized, I was not using Boardbooster to the fullest and I was not taking enough advantage of the scheduler.
 You must watch this video and start using Boardbooster.
 It will help you understand Pinterest more and will definitely help you with increasing your following.
 You can try a free 30 day trial here.

 Once I decided to take Boardbooster more serious.
 It has helped me with my repin rate which eventually leads to more followers and page views.

 Since I have started the Pinterest Challenge, here are the results from the changes I have made, as stated above.
 Within less than 40 days (37 days to be exact), I have increased my Pinterest followers by over 2000 followers.
 2,037 to be exact.

 Here is a screenshot of my Pinterest account now.